 There are many differing opinions about how to feed snakes in captivity.
 At Snake Haus we avoid feeding live food at all costs.
 We have many many animals with scars from bite wounds due to live prey.
 In most cases live food is not needed.
 Watch many of our feeding videos here to see how we feed our snakes.

-This photo shows one of our largest boas, Marion, eating a rabbit in her enclosure.
 We feed almost all of our animals in their enclosures for a couple of reasons:

 1. This is less stressful for them because we don’t have to handle them on feeding day.